dhedge/dhedge-v2-sdk/README.md

 ### Trade pool assets

-Trade 1 USDC into DAI on Sushiswap (other options: QUICKSWAP, BALANCER, or ONEINCH)
+Trade 1 USDC into DAI on Sushiswap (other options: TOROS, QUICKSWAP, BALANCER, or ONEINCH)

 ```
 const amountIn = "1000000"